Astronomy487/distri/README.md

 # distri

 distri is a music management suite I am making to handle all my music.
-Because I have a lot of music.

-**The mission**: Take a whole bunch of source files (wav/flac audio, png images, json data) and convert them into downloadable mp3/flac audio with rich metadata (available at audio.astronomy487.com) and static website content (available at music.astronomy487.com).

-## feature wishlist

-- [X] Read source/discog.json into data structures
+It routes information from a folder of source audio/images/data into two directories: one to be served as a static website, and the other to be an object storage bucket.

+It expects the current working directory to contain the following four folders:

+- `audio.astronomy487.com`, stores the contents to be synced to the R2 bucket served at audio.astronomy487.com
+- `music.astronomy487.com`, stores the contents to be served at the static site music.astronomy487.com
+- `private`, stores private intermediate files
+- `source`, stores the original copies of all files

+In the source folder, it expects

+- `source/webassets`, files to be included with the static website build
+- `source/audio`, flacs of every song
+- `source/image`, 3000x3000 PNGs of album artwork
+- `source/discog.json`, a JSON of all music data, as described in [[discog format.md]]

+It can perform the following functions:

+- `distri validate` Validate discog.json without encoding anything.
-- [X] Encode songs
+- `distri encode` Encode audio for audio.astronomy487.com.
-- [X] Give the mp3s and flacs nice metadata
-- [X] Zip into nice album things
-- [X] Generate the website for me
+- `distri build` Build static website for music.astronomy487.com.
-- [X] Put everything in audio.astronomy487.com directory organized so I can easily sync with R2 bucket
-- [X] rss.xml
-- [ ] Rework the `do_encode` logic to only find `parent_album: Option<Album>` as it needs to, in conjunction with a match on `self.parent_album: (usize, usize)`.
-I cannot keep using asserts like this This is not idiomatic of me
+- `distri clean` Clean out non-source files from the directory.
+Re-encoding everything will take a while, so be careful!
+- `distri publish` Publish content to Cloudflare R2 bucket and pages workers.
+(Will run encode and build beforehand.)

+It depends on tools rclone.exe, ffmpeg.exe, and wrangler.cmd to be installed and available on your path. rclone and wrangler should already be configured with your credentials.

+I write "you" as if anybody other than me is expected to execute this program

+### changelog

+- v0.1.0 - first fully working version, start of changelog